 When you add a variable to a calculation you assign values to each option.
 If you want a more detailed way of setting an option’s value, click Advanced to open the rule builder.
 The rule builder lets you choose the earlier answers that will determine the option’s value.
 You can add as many rules per option as you like.

 To build a rule for the value, choose a section, a field, and a response to the field; then press Add.
 Set a value for the rule in the Value box.

-In this example, if someone lives in Melbourne and their answer to When are you going to this event? is after 11 December 2018, the value will be 20.
+In this example, if someone's answer to When are you going to this event? is after 13 February 2020, the value will be 20.

 If you need an example to help you understand the rule builder better, check out our calculation examples.

 Use a calculation in a payment field

 Once you’ve set up your calculation field, add a payment field to your form.
 Instead of typing a cost into the payment area, choose your new calculation field from the Use a calculation field value menu.

 Remember to save your form when you’re done.